matthijsbrouwer/talkbank/README.md

 ```

 This will provide a website on port 8080 on the ip of your docker host containing a Solr instance on /solr/
 with a core containing the constructed index, and a configured [Broker](https://meertensinstituut.github.io/broker/) instance on /broker/.
+The administrator account can be used with both `admin` / `admin` as login / password.